UstymHanyk/VideoAnalyzer/README.md

 We have two properties to deal with -- **saturation** and **lightness**.
 With saturation it is simple, the more saturated the color the more eye-catchy it is.
 With lumimance it aslo quite easy, the most promiment colors are at the 50%, as with the luminance increase colors get more white, washed-out and with the decrease tehy get darker.
 These ideas are combined in a [habr post by akurilov](https://habr.com/ru/post/524978/), where he provides the formula for the "**weight**" of the color:
 > W (S, L) = S * (0.52 - (0.5 - L)2) / 0.52

+### Increase working eficency
+To make our computer use all it's resourses we use threads.
+Because we are doing lots of the same work while analysing each frame it's a good idea to do it in paralel.
+For that we use oneTBB library.
+The best solution we fuond is to use 3 types of threads: Dividing, Analysing and Merging.
+First threads is where we took all nessesary frames from the video and put them into a concurent_queue.
+Then the next threads analyse frames in this queue pushing results vectors into anuther queue and finaly mergind threads, which are merge all results together.

 ### Accuracy of the analysis
 Analysing fullscale video frames is time and resource consuming, but also **unnecessary**, therefore we downscale each frame to 256x144 px.
 However, making a frame by frame analysis is **also uncalled-for**, so we analyze n frames with equal time intervals between them.
 After a quick analysis of below-mentioned graphs it is clear that the **sweet-spot** between accuracy and efficiency is between 50 and 100 frames. *(btw, the film analyzed is The Joker(2019))*
 <table align="center">